Skip to menu Skip to content Skip to footer

 Eligibility

-You're eligible if you:
+You're eligible to apply if you are:

-• are an enrolled student
+• enrolled as a student at UQ.

 How to apply